 A healthy stool is usually solid, soft, and brown.
 While diarrhea is unpleasant, it is not usually a sign of something serious.
-Red or bloody diarrhea, however, may be a sign of an underlying health problem.
+However, red or bloody diarrhea may be a sign of an underlying health problem.

 Red diarrhea may be alarming, but stool color can help a person determine the cause of their symptoms.
-In this article, we look at the possible causes and treatment, as well as what other stool colors mean.
+This article discusses possible causes and treatment and what other stool colors mean.

 - Red foods: Foods that are naturally red or contain red food coloring can turn the stool red.
 Red diarrhea might occur if the food that a person eats causes food poisoning or irritates the stomach.
 Foods that can turn stool red include beets, cranberries, red candy, red frosting, red licorice, tomatoes, and tomato sauce.

-- Hemorrhoids: Hemorrhoids are swollen blood vessels that occur inside the rectum and anus.
-They are a common cause of rectal bleeding and red diarrhea.
+- Hemorrhoids: These are swollen blood vessels that occur inside the rectum and anus.
+Hemorrhoids are a common cause of rectal bleeding and red diarrhea.

 - Medications: The side effects of some medications may cause red stool.
 They can also irritate the stomach and potentially lead to diarrhea.
 Medications that cause red stools include liquid antibiotics.

-- Anal fissure: Sometimes a scratch in the rectal area called an anal fissure can cause the stool to appear bloody.
+- Anal fissure: Sometimes, a scratch in the rectal area can cause the stool to appear bloody.
 In this case, it may only be a small amount of bright red blood.

 However, prolonged diarrhea may require additional treatments, such as intravenous fluids and medications to reduce cramping in the bowels.